DistCompiler/pgo/README.md

 See the usage notes below for what arguments the program accepts.

-See [`manual.pdf`](https://github.com/DistCompiler/pgo/blob/master/manual.pdf) (WARNING: update in progress) in the repository for a snapshot of the latest version of the manual that details implemented features and several examples.

 ## Usage

 To learn how to use PGo during verification, see the [PGo usage page](https://github.com/DistCompiler/pgo/wiki/PGo-Usage) (WARNING: update in progress).

-For an in-depth description of how PGo works and how to interact with its generated code, see the manual (WARNING: update in progress).

 For the tool's compilation modes and flags at a high level, see below.